 Sinclair did it again in one of the novels—the one where he became a Ranger of the Minbari.
 Part of the ritual to become a Ranger involved drinking something that was not harmful to Minbari, but potentially lethal to humans.
 Sinclair worked out a compromise via Exact Words: the ritual said "taste of it", so he took only a tiny amount of the drink (which was still enough to make him sick, but thankfully not lethal).
 And since he, in his persona of Valen, ultimately founded the Rangers, he probably arranged for that specific phrasing in the description of the ritual just so he could invoke this.

 Sheridan also used it in Season 3 when he was ordered to 'respect the chain of command' and subsequently disobeyed Nightwatch (as they were a civilian organization not part of the military chain of command) and imprisoned its members for subverting command authority.
-It seems like mastery of loopholes is a prerequisite for EarthForce officers.
+It seems like mastery of loopholes is a prerequisite for EarthForce officers; the officer giving this order made it clear with his facial expression that he was intentionally dropping a hint with the phrasing.

 In the final season of Benson, Gov. Gatling used a loop hole in the state constitution's term limit language to run for a third term, since it stated that only affiliated party members were barred.
 It didn't say anything about someone running as an independent.